Regular tessellations

 Here is a regular tessellation made up of regular hexagons:

-Why will no other regular polygons tessellate?
+Why can no other polygons form a regular tessellation?

 The only regular polygons that tessellate are those with 3, 4 or 6 sides.